gberrido/swimsports_app/README.md

-# Swim Sports CH
+# Swimsports.ch App

-Swim Sports CH is a mobile application designed for both Android and iOS devices.
+Swimsports.ch App is a mobile application designed for both Android and iOS devices.
 It provides comprehensive training modules across various swimming levels, complete with video tutorials and descriptive guides.
 ## Features

 - **Swimming Levels**: Detailed breakdown of different swimming levels with objectives and progress tracking.